Xiaofei-it/Shelly/README.md

 perform a sequence of actions.
 To play a Domino, a group of objects is needed.
 The group must contain one or more objects.

+###On input, output and data flow
 of the corresponding
 class of the action.
 The "call" method may take no arguments,

+####The input of an action

+"The input of an action" is a group of objects which is passed to the `call` method as arguments.
+The following illustrates the relationship between the input and the performance of an action:

+Suppose the number of arguments the `call` method takes, excluding the arguments representing the components, is `a`. suppose the number of the objects contained in the input group is `b`.
+Suppose the number of occasions when the action is performed is `c`.
+Then

+1. If `b = 0`, then `c = 1`.

+2. If `b > 0` and `a = 0`, then `c = a * b`.

+3.

 ##Downloading